doctrine-extensions/DoctrineExtensions/doc/translatable.md

 ```

-### Translations field type using Personal Translations with Symfony2:
+### Translations field type using Personal Translations with Symfony:

 You can use [A2lixTranslationFormBundle](https://github.com/a2lix/TranslationFormBundle) to facilitate your translations.